 Reimbursement

-The maximum reimbursement amount will be $[enter amount here] per calendar year.
 The exact amount of reimbursement depends on the length of employment (calculated from the first day of the employment contract).
 The unused amount does not roll into the next calendar year; it is forfeited if not used.

 For degree programs, the following criteria apply: